Cultural Programming

 Strategic Plan

 The Bristol Bay Indigenous Language Strategic Plan (BBILSP) aims to create a strategic, region-wide plan for revitalizing the Alutiiq, Dena’ina, and Yup’ik languages.
-The plan will outline long-term goals, guide program development, define project priorities, and establish methods for evaluating progress.
+The plan was created for the region with community voice at the center.
+We hope that our region and communities can use it as a planning tool and to get aligned in our language work across the bay.

-BBF in partnership with Raven’s Group gathered input from parents, Elders, Tribes, community members, learners, and language teachers, LPSD, BBBSD, and school boards using various feedback methods.
-This information is being analyzed to shape the strategic plan.
+BBF in partnership with Raven’s Group gathered input from parents, Elders, Tribes, community members, learners, and language teachers, all four school districts and school boards using various feedback methods.
+This information was analyzed and put together to build the plan.

 Chin’an, Quyanaa, Quyana Cakneq to all who participated in listening sessions or completed the survey!